 Today, the U.S. has more than 23.2 GW of energy storage capacity.
 In contrast, it has 1,100 GW of total generation capacity.
 Storage capacity is growing and will probably always play an important role in energy security and efficiency—particularly in regard to solar; however, actual generation capacity will likely remain much greater in the foreseeable future.

 GVEC: Your One-Stop, Reliable Texas Solar Installation Company

 GVEC Solar Services offers solar panel installation as part of our complete turnkey solar solution.
 We’ll even help you with permitting and applicable approvals to make sure your panels are installed 100% up to local code.

 Our process begins with a team of solar solutions specialists who’ll answer all your questions with honest, trustworthy information.
 Since they aren’t paid commission, our specialists aren’t under pressure to sell you.
 Their only goal is to make sure you have realistic, up-to-date information.
 If you decide you’d like to invest in a home solar panel system, they’ll help you design an affordable option that fits your budget and your energy needs.
 We offer battery storage solutions as part of the process, too, to help you get maximum benefit from a solar investment.
 All our systems include a 25-year warranty on parts and 10 years on installation.

-If you’re ready to let the Texas sun set you on a path toward a more energy independent lifestyle, call GVEC solar at 855.898.8807 to learn more.
+If you’re ready to let the Texas sun set you on a path toward a more energy independent lifestyle, call GVEC Solar Services at 855.898.8807 to learn more.